marosdaniel/cookbook-client/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+You may need to run the backend: https://github.com/marosdaniel/cookbook-server

 ### `npm test`